 Of course there’s a huge range of issues which can affect fans in the modern era.
-From fans who find themselves in a spot of bother with police or stewards (see our Fan In Trouble page) to queries and complaints relating to “consumer” issues such as ticketing, the FSF is here to help.
-If there’s something not right, we’d like to hear from you.
-Email: email@example.com
+From fans who find themselves in a spot of bother with police or stewards (see Watching Football Is Not A Crime!) to queries and complaints relating to “consumer” issues such as ticketing, the FSF is here to help.
+If there’s something not right, email: email@example.com.

 The FSF works in close collaboration with our friends at Supporters Direct and Level Playing Field (previously known as the National Association of Disabled Supporters).
-FSF chair Malcolm Clarke sits on the FA Council as the fans’ representative (on behalf of the FSF and Supporters Direct).
-The FSF also have good relations with other campaigning organisations such as Kick It Out, Liberty and Show Racism The Red Card.
+FSF Chair Malcolm Clarke sits on the FA Council as the fans’ representative (on behalf of the FSF and Supporters Direct).
+The FSF also has good relations with other campaigning organisations such as Kick It Out, Liberty and Show Racism The Red Card.

 The FSF is also a founding member of the European-wide representative supporters’ organisation Football Supporters Europe.
 Officially recognised by UEFA, FSE has been running since 2008, and has held annual congresses in London, Hamburg, Barcelona, Copenhagen and Istanbul.
-The FSF is represented on the FSE’s committee by Kevin Miles.
+The FSF is represented on the FSE’s committee by Chief Executive Kevin Miles.

 FSF policy is set at the Annual General Meeting via motions, debate and voting.
 If you think the FSF is missing a trick get involved and propose your motion at the AGM.
 Present a strong enough case and your suggestion can become FSF policy, as past examples show.
 The FSF is a largely voluntary organisation and only as good as its members.